 - You’ve been in business for less than one year

-- You want to use your unpaid invoices to receive a line of credit
+- You want to pay your vendors directly with your line of credit